Interview: Dugald Stermer and Ramparts Magazine

 The University on the make [or how MSU helped arm Madame Nhu].
 April 1966, illustration by Paul Davis.
 Peter Richardson: “I think the main thing about the art was its irreverance.
 Ramparts combined big stories on serious topics with a kind of whimsy or irony that audiences found compelling.
 A famous example is the Madame Nhu cover.
 The story was about how the CIA used a Michigan State University program as a cover to train the South Vietnamese police in interrogation techniques, among other things.
 But the cover showed Madame Nhu, the Vietnamese leader’s sister-in-law, as a Michigan State cheerleader.
 Instead of emphasizing the dark side of the story, or suggesting that the reader would discover a sermon inside, the cover invited curiosity.”

 British philosopher Bertrand Russell, May 1967, illustration by Norman Rockwell.
 Dugald Stermer: “We used a lot of illustrations, because much of our content wasn’t consistent with photography.
 Besides, I loved interpretive illustration.
 Of course, we couldn’t pay much.
 Most of the covers were done for $300, but I paid Rockwell the princely sum of $500.
 I called Mr. Rockwell (I couldn’t call him anything else) and humbly asked if he had ever heard of Ramparts magazine.
 He said he had, perhaps to be polite.
 I then asked if he would be so kind as to do a cover for us, a portrait of Bertrand Russell.
 He said, “One old guy portraying another, right?”
 I bumbled on, and he said, “I’ll let you know tomorrow.”
 To my surprise, he called me the next day, and said, “I talked to my son, and he said, ‘Dad, if you don’t do this, you are truly old.’
 So okay.
-How do you want me to pain it.
+How do you want me to paint it.
 I’ve been doing some looser work lately.”
-I said, ‘Any way you want, just one think….”
+I said, ‘Any way you want, just one thing….”
 He said, “I know, just sign my name large.”
 I said, “Uh, yes.”

 “Alienation is when your country is at war and you want the other side to win.”
 The Story of the Oakland 7, April 1969.
 Dugald Stermer: “The kid in the photo is my middle son.
 Perfect casting, right?”

-Peter Richardson: “In my book I describe an episode in which Dr. Martin Luther King Jr. was reading a Ramparts photo-essay called “The Children of VIetnam.”
+Peter Richardson: “In my book I describe an episode in which Dr. Martin Luther King Jr. was reading a Ramparts photo-essay called “The Children of Vietnam.”
 He was at the airport, eating lunch with a friend and flipping through a stack of magazines he had bought for his flight and vacation.
 That photo-essay, which documented the effects of U.S. bombing on Vietnam’s civilian population, persuaded Dr. King to oppose the war publicly.
 (He had good reasons not to do so, and the mainstream press criticized him when he did.)
 But I don’t think he would have done that if the photographs hadn’t been so powerful.”

 Inside feature spread, The Rest of Ronald Reagan, by Jessica Mitford.
 Dugald Stermer: “It was a conscious choice to just use one typeface, and make the design very simple.
 It had nothing to do with budgets, although we never had any money.
 I have always loved typography and lettering, and Times is one of the most flexible and hard-working faces that I know.
 I wanted the magazine, page-to-page, issue-to-issue, to feel like chapters of a book, and, considering our content, to look credible.
 By the way, for most of the years I was there, the magazine was set in monotype; so cool!”